MdKAMRAN7255/React_pracatcial_4/README.md

 And Inside reducer fucntion I filter the index value and store it inside a separate variable and get that variable with the help of useSelector in modal.js

   <img src="https://github.com/MdKAMRAN7255/Screenshot/blob/90eb02d46f99ecb147d1724832866cf2a3d35a7a/Pracatical4S/reducer.png" />

+*** Please wait for few second for loading the page first because of high quality of image.
+And just because of this hover is not working properly for the first few second.***